jamesmontemagno/xamarin-workshop/Xamarin.Android/README.md

 }
 ```

-7. In `GetMonkeysAsync`, add this code to the `catch` block to display a popup if the data retrieval fails:
+7. In `GetMonkeysAsync`, add this code to the `catch` block to display an error if the data retrieval fails:

 ```csharp
 async Task GetMonkeysAsync()